HalfdanHansen/Speciale/README.md

 Files for Halfdan and Klara's master thesis!

-Can a full network help a decomposed network train better?
+Can a full network help a decomposed network train faster?

 let's find out!